martyncoup/martyncoup/README.md

 # Hi, I'm Martyn 👋
 I am a software developer, originally from the UK.
-I am the Chief Technology Officer at The Edge Hub.
-We are an incubation centre aimed at helping those with great ideas, execute technically.
-By providing software engineering, product management, and consultancy.
+I am a Platform Solution Architect at Kainos.

 I code in .NET, usually on the Microsoft Azure platform, I do a little front end development also, using with React, and either Tailwind CSS or Bootstrap.